HelmholtzAI-Consultants-Munich/MLEE/README.md

 	```
 </details>

 ### 4.6 Outputs <!-- generally speaking, I think it would be helpful to explain a bit more where to find each of the outputs.
-It doesn't have to have a lot of detail, but a bit more would be helpful -->
+It doesn't have to have a lot of detail, but a bit more would be helpful --> <!-- KW: I agree -->
-The result of each run will be saved as HTML report within the `reports` folder.
+The result of each run will be saved as **HTML** report within the `reports` folder.
 Each run is saved in a different folder, where the name contains the timestamp of the run and a unique identifier.
-Each report will  be also saved as an archived zip file for ease of transfer.
-Also, the outputs are saved in the output folder as well as the resources in the `reports` folders under the experiment's folder.
+Each report will  be also saved as an archived **zip file** for ease of transfer.
+Also, the outputs are saved in the `output` folder as well as the resources in the `reports` folders under your specific **MLEE** folder.

 ## 5. Contributing